-In Deep: Breaking Down the Signature Elements of Gary Moore's Immediately Identifiable Guitar Style
+The Signature Elements of Gary Moore's Instantly Identifiable Guitar Style — Video

 In this edition of In Deep, we’ll examine some of the signature elements of the brilliant blues-rock guitarist Gary Moore’s stunning, immediately identifiable guitar style.